stylesm/universityofnottingham.github.io/docs/guidelines/azure-devops-scrum/azure-devops.md

 ##Introduction
 This document is intended to be used by University of Nottingham's Development Teams migrating to TFS for use of Task Management and, in a later phase, Source Code Management (SCM).
 These guidelines are industry standards and should be followed by everyone in the development team to develop a vision and sustainable approach by which the University of Nottingham can prioritise IT investments that fuel business growth.
-VSTS web access can be accessed here; https://universityofnottingham.visualstudio.com.
+Azure DevOps web access can be accessed here; https://dev.azure.com/UniversityOfNottingham.

 ##Project and Collection Architecture